-(These amendments standardize the ITM of fire protection systems identification and AHJ notification requirements).
+(This revision standardizes the ITM report form & where it may be found.
+These amendments standardize the ITM of fire protection systems identification and AHJ notification requirements).

 §12-45.7-48 Fire protection systems reference dates table.
-Sections 13.2.3.4.3 and 13.2.3.4.4 are added to read as follows: 13.2.3.4.3 Table 13.2.3.4.3A entitled "Fire Protection Systems Reference Dates" may be used as a reference for applicable codes and standards in effect when the building was permitted.
+Sections 13.2.3.4.3 and 13.2.3.4.4 are added to read as follows: 13.2.3.4.3 Table 13.2.3.4.3A entitled "Fire Protection Systems Reference Dates" dated 7/18/2019 may be used as a reference for applicable codes and standards in effect when the building was permitted.